 Overall, I get a good amount of bowls per charge, and the unit comes with 2 easily swappable batteries so I’m quite happy with the battery situation.
 The icing on the cake is that the batteries charge in roughly 45-50 minutes and they hit 80% charge in the first 20 minutes.
 They can also be charged in the original Firefly external charger.

 For people who like to use concentrates as well as dry herbs, this has become my favorite unit for concentrates.
 The 500F concentrate temp not only gives amazing flavor but very potent draws.
-My biggest complaint, which is still pretty minor is that it needs to be stirred or mixed up for the absolute best results and most even AVB.
-If you don’t pack it too tight you can generally tap the bowl against your hand to mix/stir it up.
+My biggest complaint is that it needs to be stirred or mixed up for the absolute best results and most even AVB.
+If you don’t pack it too tight, you can generally tap the bowl against your hand to mix/stir it up.